CMSgov/qpp-conversion-tool/DESIGN_PROCESS.md

 ## Design Exercise Features

-* **Persona Development** - [One persona](https://github.com/flexion/adele-bpa-qpp-conversion-tool/blob/master/documents/QPP%20Conversion%20Tool%20Persona%20-%20Joseph.pdf) and a hpyothetical Product Owner were used to used to drive [epics and user stories](https://github.com/flexion/adele-bpa-beneficiary-reporting/blob/develop/documents/design-deliverables/kickoff/user-stories-whiteboard-exercise.jpg).
+* **Persona Development** - [A primary persona](https://github.com/flexion/adele-bpa-qpp-conversion-tool/blob/master/documents/QPP%20Conversion%20Tool%20Persona%20-%20Joseph.pdf) and a hpyothetical Product Owner were used to used to drive epics and user stories.
 The external behavior of the tool was driven by the persona, priorities of QRDA-III conversion were driven by the Product Owner.
 * **Decoupled and highly testable design** - We decoupled decoding the XML, validating the relevant content, and encoding the JSON along `templateId` lines.
 * **Automated functional tests** - [90% plus code coverage](https://github.com/flexion/adele-bpa-qpp-conversion-tool/blob/master/documents/test-coverage.png).
 (See [User Instructions: Test Coverage and Reporting in CircleCI](#test-coverage-and-reporting-in-circleci) for a guide to viewing live reports.)
 * **Code review process** - Using GitHub's [PR and code review](https://github.com/flexion/adele-bpa-qpp-conversion-tool/pulls?q=is%3Apr+is%3Aclosed) for merges from feature branches to main